cloudflare/cloudflare-docs/content/version-management/how-to/environments.md

 ### Roll back a version

-When you roll back a version, you revert the environment to the previous version.
+When you roll back a version, you revert the environment to the previous version assigned to it.

 To roll back a version: